 Museo de Arte Popular

 6 Degrees is the global forum for inclusion, and a project of the Institute for Canadian Citizenship.
 The Canada-based initiative challenges our unsettled age, and works to counter growing divisions in society by providing forums for conversations and action on inclusion, diversity, and citizenship.
-6 Degrees features public forums that take place around the world, and will launch in Mexico with this inaugural edition of 6 Degrees Ciudad de México, presented by La Fundación Reinventando a México (FRaM).
+6 Degrees features public forums that take place around the world, and will launch in Mexico with this inaugural edition of 6 Degrees Ciudad de México, in partnership with Fundación Reinventando a México (FRaM).

 As the country, and indeed the world, experience enormous challenges during these divisive times, collective and urgent actions are required to turn these challenges into opportunities.
-This includes: embracing diversity; recognizing the benefits of immigration; fostering inclusive growth; and asserting the rights of minorities, newcomers, Indigenous Peoples, and members of the LGBTQ+ community.
+This includes: embracing diversity; fostering inclusive growth; and asserting the rights of minorities, newcomers and immigrants, Indigenous Peoples, and members of the LGBTQ+ community.

 6 Degrees Ciudad de México 2019 places Mexico at the centre of the global conversation on inclusion, gathering emerging and established international leaders from business, politics, civil society, and the arts to discover connections, share best practices, workshop challenges, and make positive change.

 Through unique models of dialogue, and hands-on, tactics-focused sessions, 6 Degrees gatherings build policy ideas, calls to action, tools for engagement, and new, unexpected partnerships between participants.